IshitaSajeev/IshitaSajeev/README.md

 - **Database Design** & Optimization
 - **Scalable, Production-Ready Systems**

-I believe the best way to learn engineering is by building complete projects that solve real-world problems.
+I believe the best way to learn engineering is by building complete projects that solve real-world problems

 ---